Cincinnati's Swifton Center

 Drawing from Federated Department Stores, Incorporated Annual Report 1955

-A vintage aerial view of BIG TOWN MALL, looking southward.
+An aerial of BIG TOWN MALL, looking southward.
 The Sanger Brothers (a.k.a.
 "Sanger's") anchor store is in the foreground with a Montgomery Ward off in the distance.

 Photo from Oscar Slotboom / www.dfwfreeways.info

-Dallas' BIG TOWN opened in February 1959 with much media fanfare.
-Actually, at the time, a fully-enclosed shopping mall was a big deal, as there were only two other regional-sized enclosed malls in the United States.
-The original complex spanned 750,000 leasable square feet, housed forty-five stores and services, and had parking provisions for 4,000 autos.
+Greater Dallas' BIG TOWN opened in February 1959 with much media fanfare.
+At the time, a fully-enclosed shopping mall was a big deal, as there were only two other regional-sized enclosed malls in the United States.
+The original BIG TOWN spanned 750,000 leasable square feet, housed forty-five stores and services, and had parking provisions for 4,000 autos.

 BIG TOWN MALL TENANTS 1959: